ART RULE: Steer clear of learning new art just because you feel you must learn it.

-You'll notice that my art has a particular lack of the human form.
-It creeps in occasionally, but I just have horrible skills in creating human beings.
+My art has a particular lack of the human form.
+It creeps in occasionally, but I just have horrible skills in creating realistic human beings.
 Give me a lion or a bear and I'm fine.
 Give me a human and it turns into a stick figure with one leg too long and three boobs (or testicles depending on the gender).

-For the longest time I took this as a sign of a deficient artist.
+For the longest time I took this as a sign of a deficiency in my art.
 Why the hell couldn't I create a real human form?
 I'd try over and over again and they never met the expectations that my mind placed before me.

 Over time I realized that some of us can create one thing, while others can create something else.
 Its not deficient, its just how our minds work and what makes art so unique.
 How I perceive something and create it will inevitably be different than how you create it.

 But it also taught me a valuable lesson about not allowing my art to frustrate me.
 I will challenge myself to the extreme, but if I begin to get that frustrating feeling then I put it aside.
 It doesn't mean that I will not return to it at a later date and try again when my skills improve, but I no longer beat myself over the head trying over and over again.

 I think sometimes we can expect so much out of ourselves.
 We refuse to give up.
 The inevitable result is that we may finish what we began but the piece is missing some elemental spark of inspiration that must be present to take it from the crap stage to a masterpiece.

 When I teach new artists I try to instill in them to try everything they can.
 Paint, sculpt, incorporate the written word, learn block printing, create a new font!
 Never give up trying new things because one skill will always lead to another.
 But I also teach them to listen to their inner voice.
 If it doesn't feel right, trust your instincts and try something else.